I Write For Things

 Does he trace your scars,

-The ones I only dreamed of knowing?
+The ones I only dreamed of getting to know?

 Do you give him everything,